 4. Crop rotation plan

-Which is Better: A Rototiller vs Plow for Small Farms?
+Which is Better: A Plow vs Rototiller for Small Farms?

-There is no clear winner between a rototiller vs plow for small farms.
+There is no clear winner between a plow vs rototiller for small farms.
 Select a rototiller if your farm is under 10 acres, you focus on producing vegetables, and want a faster seedbed preparation.

 However, if you manage a small farm and rotate field crops, go for a plow.
 The best soil preparation method for small-scale farming depends on the crop system, soil type, and budget.